Italian, Portuguese bond yields fall as ECB keeps banks in mind

 With the ECB expected to cut its bank deposit rate deeper into negative territory at its meeting on March 10, analysts read his statement as an endorsement of a tiered rate policy similar to that adopted by Japan in late January.

-Negative interest rates are effectively a tax on banks designed to encourage them to lend, but worries about the strain on bank balance sheets have raised questions as to whether sub-zero rates are now part of the problem rather than the solution.
+While negative interest rates are effectively a tax on banks designed to encourage them to lend, worries about the strain on banks’ balance sheets have raised questions as to whether sub-zero rates are now part of the problem rather than the solution.

-Lisbon and Rome have been at the forefront of the latest scares about euro zone banks, which have spilled over into government borrowing costs, an echo of Europe’s debt crisis .
+Lisbon and Rome have been at the forefront of the latest scares about euro zone banks which have spilled over into government borrowing costs in echoes of previous crises.

 At the end of last year, the Portuguese central bank transferred nearly 2 billion euros ($2.18 billion) of Novo Banco bonds to “bad bank” Banco Espirito Santo, making them nearly worthless.
 Investors have teamed up to challenge the decision.